-This report will give you a high-level overview of how much time your agents are spending against each organization or how much time is spent on a particular billing status.
-You can organize your report to reflect that by using specific Groupings in the Parameters section.
+This report will give you a high-level overview of how much time your agents are spending against each organization (if you use tags for your organization in Zendesk) or how much time is spent on a particular billing status.
+You can organize your report to reflect that by using specific Groupings and Zendesk tags in the Parameters section.

 - Custom Report

 This report will give you a very granular view showing every ticket (and even individual Timesheet) that an agent worked on.